-This program will bring together established experts and commentators, as well as key players in the national and international arenas, to evaluate current crises and policies within the context of on-going and emerging transnational trends.
-Possible topics may include:
+This special three-day seminar will address great power rivalries and regional conflicts as they are shaped by such social, political, economic, and even environmental forces.
+This program will bring together established experts and commentators, as well as key players in the national and international arenas, to evaluate current crises and policies within the context of ongoing and emerging transnational trends.

 - Civil Conflict, Economic Collapse, and Mega-Migrations